jpbaterabsb/distance-calculator/README.md

 - First of all, type the name of some place.
 - Then, click in SEARCH button.
-- Finnaly, click in some place of map to calculate a distance.
+- Finnaly, click in some place of the map to calculate a distance.

 ### Libs